GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 Geometry tag
 -----------------

-The **Geometry** tag is useful to point to specific parts of a mesh and assign properties to them.
+The **Geometry** tag is useful to define specific parts of a mesh and assign properties to them.
 Here, for instance, we use two **Box** elements to specify where our source and sink pressure terms are located.
 We want the source to be all elements along the x=0 face of the domain, and the sink to be all the elements at x=10.
+Later in the file, we will assign a high pressure to the source box, and a low pressure to the sink box.

-Note that for an element to be considered **inside** a geometric region, it needs to have all vertices inside the region.
+Note that for an element to be considered **inside** a geometric region, it needs to have all its vertices inside the region.
-This explains why we need to extend the geometry limits to 0.01 beyond the minimum and maximum coordinates, to be sure to encompass the entire elements.
+This explains why we need to extend the geometry limits to 0.01 beyond the coordinates of the elements, to be sure to catch all vertices.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml
   :language: xml